aneeshmurali-n/AI-Turbine-Energy-Yield-Predictor/README.md

 These intuitive shortcuts empower you to work faster and focus on optimizing turbine performance without interruptions.

-Ideal For:
-•  Energy Operators: Optimize turbine operations for consistent energy output.
-•  Engineers: Improve turbine efficiency with data-driven insights.
-•  Maintenance Teams: Detect anomalies and resolve issues proactively.

 ## Who Should Use This App?

-✅ Gas Turbine Engineers – Optimize turbine performance and monitor key parameters.
+✅ Gas Turbine Engineers  and Energy Operators: Optimize turbine operations for consistent energy output.

-✅ Energy Analysts – Improve efficiency and predict energy yield for better decision-making.
+✅ Energy Analysts: Improve efficiency and predict energy yield for better decision-making.

+✅ Engineers: Improve turbine efficiency with data-driven insights.

+✅ Maintenance Teams: Detect anomalies and resolve issues proactively.

-✅ ML & AI Enthusiasts – Explore machine learning applications in industrial energy optimization.
+✅ ML & AI Enthusiasts: Explore machine learning applications in industrial energy optimization.

 ## How It Works